Purple Eyes in the Dark: Characters

-A journalist who originally tries to expose Sonehara's research on humans that can turn into beasts, but later on ends up pursuing Rinko and revealing hat he has purple eyes too.
+A journalist who originally tries to expose Sonehara's research on humans that can turn into beasts, but later on ends up pursuing Rinko and revealing that he has purple eyes too.
 He can transform into a black panther that is larger than Rinko.

 Media

 Manga

 Written and illustrated by Chie Shinohara, Purple Eyes in the Dark was serialized in Shōjo Comic magazine from 1984 to 1986 and later published in Japan in 12 tankōbon volumes by Shogakukan.
 The first volume was released on October 26, 1984, and the last on February 26, 1987.
 It was republished in seven bunkoban volumes, the first four on February 17, 1995, and final three on April 15, 1995.